woocommerce/woocommerce/plugins/woocommerce-admin/client/analytics/report/README.md

 ## Extending Reports

-New reports can be added by third-parties without altering `wc-admin`, by hooking into the reports filter, `woocommerce-reports-list`.
+New reports can be added by third-parties without altering `woocommerce-admin`, by hooking into the reports filter, `woocommerce-reports-list`.
 For example:

 ```js
 addFilter( 'woocommerce-reports-list', 'wc-example/my-report', pages => {